department web page: langlab.uta.edu/

 Under specific circumstances the GRE may be waived for those who received their B.A. from U.T.
 Arlington.
 See GRE Waiver or Advanced Admission.
 International students must also take the TOEFL test and score 550 on the paper-and-pencil test or 213 on the computerized test, in order to qualify for unconditional admission.

 An applicant unable to supply all required documentation prior to the admission deadline but who otherwise appears to meet admission requirements may be granted provisional admission.

 A deferred decision may be granted when a file is incomplete or when a denied decision is not appropriate.

 Fellowships, when available, will be awarded on a competitive basis.
 Nominees for the Graduate School Master's Fellowship in Modern Languages will be selected based on the following criteria:

 Teaching assistantships are available for graduate students in the Department of Modern Languages.
 Graduate students who obtain teaching assistantships are urged to take MODL 5305 Methods of Modern Language Teaching.

 In addition to the Graduate School requirements for Master's degree programs, the following requirements apply in the Department of Modern Languages:

 Thesis: A written comprehensive examination may be given at the discretion of the student's committee.

 Thesis Substitute: There will be a comprehensive examination on the coursework and appropriate reading list.
 An oral defense of the thesis substitute may be required at the discretion of the student's supervising committee.
 At least 30 hours must be in coursework.

-Non-thesis: There will be a comprehensive written examination on the coursework and an appropriate reading list, as well as an oral exam.
+Non-thesis: There will be a comprehensive written examination on the coursework, an appropriate reading list, as well as an oral exam.